w796933/dockerfiles-2/rtorrent/README.md

  * SSL should be configured by a reverse proxy for public access.

- * The ffmeg and unrar packages are missing (for plugins) because of licensing reasons.

  * All logs are redirected to stdout.

  * Multiple instances (service templates) are not supported yet.